 All of these injuries can be painful and have far-reaching consequences.
 They can affect your mobility temporarily or permanently.

-Orthopaedic injuries can be caused through several different ways.
+Orthopaedic injuries can be caused in several different ways.

-Overuse or repetitive stress injuries result from the person carrying out the same activity non-stop for extended periods of time.
+Overuse or repetitive stress injuries at work result from individuals carrying out the same activity non-stop for extended periods of time.
 This damages the soft tissues.

 Depending on the severity of the injury, it may even be years before your mobility is fully restored.
 Most of these injuries do not heal on their own.
 They require surgery followed by extended periods of physiotherapy to heal completely.
 Some injuries may cause permanent instability or weakness in the area.
 It is not uncommon for secondary conditions, such as osteoporosis or osteoarthritis to develop.

-If any of these injuries are caused by negligence then an orthopaedic injury claim for compensation may be pursued.
+If any of these injuries are caused by negligence then a claim for compensation may be pursued.

 - General pain and suffering